Conscription Crisis of 1944: Introduction of conscription

 The crisis began on 19 September 1944, when Major Conn Smythe, owner of the Toronto Maple Leafs, who had been invalided out of the Army following wounds received in France, issued a statement published on the front page in The Globe and Mail.
 He charged that infantry replacements in the First Canadian Army were "green, inexperienced and poorly trained", as the Army was hastily sending cooks and clerks to replace killed and wounded soldiers.
 Due to their inexperience, the replacements were in turn usually swiftly killed or wounded themselves.
 Smythe said that the solution was to send the Zombies overseas, as they had been training for the last four years or so.
 Smythe's ownership of one of the country's only two NHL teams meant he was a celebrity in Canada, and his letter attracted considerable media attention.
-Conservative Ontario Premier George Drew, who was already was looking forward to becoming Prime Minister, endorsed Smythe's claims.
+Conservative Ontario Premier George Drew, who was already looking forward to becoming prime minister, endorsed Smythe's claims.

 In response, Defence Minister James Ralston decided to personally investigate reports of major infantry shortages by visiting Northwest Europe and Italy.
 Upon his return to Ottawa, he informed the Cabinet that the situation was far worse than he had been led to believe; front-line infantry regiments were so short of manpower that wounded men were being pulled out of hospitals and sent back to the front lines.
 The manpower shortages were especially serious in French-speaking regiments, due to a lack of volunteers.